s-bau/recommandation-de-films/README.md

-Creation of a Python application containing a movie recommendation system and a dashboard on film characteristics for a movie theater
+Creation of a Python application containing a movie recommendation system and a dashboard on film characteristics

 Group Project 2 at Wild Code School (8 weeks)